 Bonjour, Hello, Ciao, Dober dan, Dobar dan, Mirëdita, Geai sou, Merhaba, Barev, Gamarjoba, Salam, Salom, Nihao, Xin chào, Sabai dee!
-Welcome in our series of travel stories which traces, chapter by chapter, our great hitchhiking travel.
-You are now reading chapter 17 of our travel stories: “Discover the peoples of Indochina” – Roadtrip in North Vietnam and Laos.
+Welcome to our series of newletters which retraces, chapter by chapter, our great hitchhiking jouney.
+Here is the chapter 17 of our travel stories: “Discover the peoples of Indochina” – Roadtrip in North Vietnam and Laos.

 It’s a case of the biter bit

 “Give us the good amount”.
 A few steps away from the Chinese customs, a clever Vietnamese old man offered to exchange our last Chinese yuan for Dongs: only, instead of giving us four 100.000 Dongs banknotes as planned, we get four….
 10.000 Dongs ones.
 His technique is already tried and tested, playing with the gullible spirit of the lost tourist.
 Bad luck this time: we uncovered the scam, and cross the border with the right amount of cash.

 We went through the small town of Lao Cai, to stand along the unique and winding road leading to Sapa.
 The wait was long, and the weather bad.
 When a fine rain finally fell, a generous taxi driver waved at us.
 He will drop us off for free in the centre of Sapa, at night, under a pouring rain.
 Instantly, the brightness of countless luminous signs and the horrible rhythm of techno music played in loop by the town’s resto-bars assailed us.
 What happened to the small colonial town of Sapa, the one that adorned those black and white postcards from Indochina?
 Uncomfortable, displeased, we hurried to get out of this disgusting tourist attraction.
 Fortunately, our host Bao lives in Ta Van, 7 kilometers away.